zenna/veneer/README.md

 	  People will need JVM to use.

 Pros: Same language as IR, which means once veneer is working, bootstrapping will be almost instantaneous
-	  Even if rewrite stuff doesn't work, I'll have a general Clojure -> C++ compiler Already know pretty well.
+	  Already know pretty well.
 	  No need to parse text and worry about grammars